Manufacturing supermarket: Implementation

 Market locations are appropriate where there is a desire to communicate customer pull up the supply chain.
 The aim of the 'market' is to send single unit consumption signals back up the supply chain so that a demand leveling effect occurs.
 Just as in a supermarket it is possible for someone to decide to cater for a party of 300 from the supermarket so it is possible to decide to suddenly fill ten trucks and send massively distorting signals up those same pathways.
-Thus the 'market location' can be used as a sort of isolator between actual demand and how supply would like demand to be, an isolator between batch demand spikes and the up upstream supply process.
+Thus the 'market location' can be used as a sort of isolator between actual demand and how supply would like demand to be, an isolator between batch demand spikes and the upstream supply process.

-For example, if the market were positioned at the loading bay, then it will receive 'spikes' of demand whenever a truck comes in to be loaded.
+For example, if the market were positioned at the loading bay, then it would receive 'spikes' of demand whenever a truck comes in to be loaded.
 Since, in general, one knows in advance when trucks will arrive and what they will require to be loaded onto them, it is possible to spread that demand spike over a chosen period before the truck actually arrives.
 It is possible to do this by designating a location, say a marked floor area, to be the 'virtual' truck and moving items from the market to the 'virtual truck' smoothly over the chosen period prior to the load onto the actual truck commencing.
 Smoothly here means that for each item its 'loading' is evenly spread across the period.
 For regular shipments this period might start the moment the last shipment in that schedule departs the loading bay.
 This has four key impacts: